fahimny36/CS370-Software-Engineering-Assignments/Assignment4/TipCalculator/manual.md

 ### Manual For Tip Calculator App
 1) launch the application either through android studio via running the emulator or through the app drawer on the phone

-2)input the total amount to pay in the check amount field (*this is required)
+2)input the total amount to pay in the check amount field (required)

-3) touch the field next to the party size to enter how many people will this check be divided between (*this entry is required and cannot be less than 1)
+3) touch the field next to the party size to enter how many people will this check be divided between (*this entry cannot be less than 1 and it is required inpt)

-4) after steps 2 and 3 touch the Compute tip button to calculate your ammount
+4) after steps 2 and 3 touch the Click on the tip button to calculate your ammount

 5) The tip column shows the tip result alone for a 15, 20 and 25 percent tip